 In this section, we will demonstrate an example of packaging a service into a container and running it.
 The service we will be packaging is an API server that converts a web page into a PDF, and can be found here.
-The final example can be found here on GitHub, and here on SingularityHub.
-If you wish to just download the final image directly from Singularity Hub, simply run.
+The final example can be found here on GitHub.
+If you wish to just download the final image directly from Singularity Hub, simply run singularity pull shub://bauerm97/instance-example.